2008 Game Predictions part 1

 When I was twelve, my life changed.
 I was a chubby little kid who was obsessed with the Super Nintendo and for my birthday party my parents let me rent a few games to keep all of my little friends occupied and from ruining their house.
 One of the games I picked that day was something of a strange choice.
 Instead of running around killing things, you built a city and watched it grow.
 That’s it.

 No mass multiplying mushrooms to eat, no princess to save, no Triforce to assemble.
 You simply sat down, plopped some buildings in, some roads to connect them, and then watched the whole thing grow.
 The game never really ended and you could devote hours to one city.
-When you got sick of the city, you brought down the wrath of God on it and many Sims died in a fiery…or watery death. → Read the rest
+When you got sick of the city, you brought down the wrath of God on it and many Sims died in a fiery…or watery death.
+Life was very, very good.

 Some thoughts on “presentation”